kettek/staxie/README.md

 # Staxie
-This is a sprite/pixel editor designed to be used to create **sprite stacks**.
+This is a WIP sprite/pixel editor designed to be used to create **sprite stacks**.
 Sprite stacks are simply 2D layers that make up a pseudo-3D object by rendering each 2D layer at a slight vertical offset, thereby creating the illusion of depth.
 This sprite stack can then be rotated, shaded per layer, and more.

 ![tank sprite stack](tank.gif)

+At the moment, the stack interface is still being developed, however sprite editing is functional along with sprite stack previewing.

 ## Live Development